aimms/how-to/Articles/266/266-units-of-measurement-localized-data.rst

 Further information
 ---------------------

-Units can not only be used to convert from one unit to another but also to check for unit consistency.
-Further information about the use of units in AIMMS can be found in the AIMMS Language Reference, Chapter 31:
+- Units can not only be used to convert from one unit to another but also to check for unit consistency.
+Further information about the use of units in AIMMS can be found in :doc:`advanced-language-components/units-of-measurement/index`.
-"Units of Measurement".
+- `Unit of measurement training <https://academy.aimms.com/course/view.php?id=9>`_ on the `AIMMS Academy <https://academy.aimms.com/>`_